Grigsby Cactus Gardens

 This genus is easy to grow but not so easy to grow clean.
 Black spots seem to be its biggest problem.
 As this plant grows in mineral rich soils we tried adding minerals to its soil mix.
 To a large extent this has solved the problem.
 These plants do almost all their growing from Fall to Spring.
 Light shading and less water (but no dry pot) works well in Summer.
 A very good book for excellent information and pictures is "Gasterias of South Africa" by E. J. van Jaarsvild.

 ARMSTRONGIITrue plant produced by offset from F/C plants, not hybrid seedlings.
 Certainly the nicest, and also the slowest Gasteria in the World!
 Super nice 10 year old plants.
-3"-3½" fans 1½" wide leaves.$8.00
+3" fans 1" wide leaves.$7.00

 GLOMERATABeautiful monocolored, icy-pale-green leaves with a textured surface.
 Name means compact.
-Leaves are about as long as wide.
 This plant grows in the shade on rocky cliffs near Kongadan, Cape Province, South Africa.
-Young 3" plants.$6.00
+Nice 4" offsetting plants.$6.00

 HAWORTHIA